Slamy/Wiki_MiSTer/USB-Hub-daughter-board.md

 ![photo](pictures/USBHub_1.jpg)

-Hub is based on FE2.1 chip requiring just few external components.
+The Hub is based on the FE2.1 chip, which requires only a few external components.
 It uses 3 sides for USB sockets.
-Since input Micro-USB connector has flexible wired connection to the board, the user can mount it in either direction to choose the side providing USB connections.
+Since the input Micro-USB connector has a flexible wired connection to the board, the user can mount it in either direction to choose the side providing the USB connections.

 ![photo](pictures/USBHub_2.jpg)
 ![photo](pictures/USBHub_6.jpg)